akshaydinakar/wb-builder-exercise/README.md

 Specifically, you are asked to:
 1) Implement at least two frontend/UI changes that meaningfully improve the user’s ability to interpret, compare, or act on the existing data.
 2) Add a new, value-adding data layer of your choosing to the map.
 Creativity is encouraged – feel free to use dummy data if needed.
+3) Introduce an interactive tool that you think would provide value to the user (e.g. a magic marker, annotation tool, etc.) – be creative!

 Once you are satisfied with your code changes, create a ZIP file of all your code and submit it via email.
 > Heads up!
 This is a public repository.
 We recommend that you clone this repository to your local device, and use Cursor (https://cursor.com/download) to make code changes.